TheWisePigeon/accenture-internship/README.md

 ## Testing
 ### Unit testing
-Unit testing is the low level testing where you isolate sections of the code(called units) and verify they work as intended Most of the time these units are functions
+Unit testing is the low level testing where you isolate sections of the code(called units) and verify they work as intended Most of the time these units are functions(refeered to as white box testing)
+### UAT(User Acceptance Testing)
+Called black box testing, performed by the end user or client to make sure that they are satisfied with the way the product works in a "real world environement"